Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 See [Configure the Cray CLI](../configure_cray_cli.md).

-- Knowledge of whether DVS is operating over the Node Management Network (NMN) or the High Speed Network (HSN).
+- Knowledge of whether Data Virtualization Service (DVS) is operating over the Node Management Network (NMN) or the High Speed Network (HSN).

 - The Slingshot fabric must be configured with the desired topology for desired state of the blades in the system.